prabhatkumar95/ds200/README.md

 The data used has been refered from the [Open Governement Data Platform India](https://data.gov.in/)

 The raw data can be downloaded from [here]()
+The cleaned data used for analysis can be found in the repo named as <b> data.csv <\b>